skyla643/Python-1---classes/README.md

    ```

 2. **Navigate to the Assignments**:
-   - Each assignment is contained within its folder named `Assignment X` where `X` is the assignment number.
+   - Each assignment is contained within its folder named `Assignment X`, where `X` is the assignment number.
 The main Python files are available for you to study and run in your Python environment.

 3. **Run the Examples**:
-   - Open the Python file in your preferred IDE or text editor, and execute the code to see the examples in action.
+   - Open the Python file in your preferred IDE or text editor.
+I am using PyCharm, but any Python-compatible IDE will work.
+Execute the code to see the examples in action.
 Each file is designed to demonstrate a specific concept in Python.

 ## Requirements

-- **Python 3.x** is required to run the scripts in this repository.
-Make sure to have Python installed on your system.
+- **Python 3.12** is required to run the scripts in this repository.
+Make sure you have Python installed on your system.

 ## Contributions